 Securities Litigation and Government Investigations.
 A number of putative federal class action lawsuits have been filed against us and certain of our former and present officers and directors alleging violations of securities laws, which have been consolidated for pretrial purposes.
 In addition, a number of other lawsuits have been filed against us in other jurisdictions.
 A shareholders derivative suit was filed in the U.S. District Court for the Eastern District of Missouri, and several class action lawsuits were filed in Delaware state court against us and certain of our directors and officers.
-Finally, two shareholders derivative suits were filed in Missouri state Court against us, our then current directors and our former independent auditor.
-These actions were consolidated during the fourth quarter of 2002.
+Finally, three shareholders derivative suits were filed in Missouri state court against us, our then current directors and our former independent auditor.
+These actions have been consolidated.
 The federal shareholders derivative suit, the Delaware class actions and the consolidated derivative suit each allege that the defendants breached their fiduciary duties.

 In August 2002, we became aware of a grand jury investigation being conducted by the U.S. Attorney's Office for the Eastern District of Missouri into certain of our accounting and reporting practices focusing on how we reported customer numbers, and our reporting of amounts received from digital set-top terminal suppliers for advertising.
-The U.S. Attorney's Office has publicly stated that we are not currently a target of the investigation.
+The U.S. Attorney's Office has publicly stated that we are not a target of the investigation.
 We have also been advised by the U.S. Attorney's Office that no member of our board of directors, including our Chief Executive Officer, is a target of the investigation.
 On July 24, 2003, a federal grand jury charged four former officers of Charter with conspiracy and mail and wire fraud, alleging improper accounting and reporting practices focusing on revenue from digital set-top terminal suppliers and inflated customer account numbers.
 On July 25, 2003, one of the former officers who was indicted entered a guilty plea.
 We are fully cooperating with the investigation.

 On November 4, 2002, we received an informal, non-public inquiry from the staff of the SEC.
-The SEC subsequently issued a formal order of investigation dated January 23, 2003, and subsequent related document and testimony subpoenas.
-The investigation and subpoenas generally concern our prior reports with respect to our determination of the number of customers and various of our accounting policies and practices including our capitalization of certain expenses and dealings with certain vendors, including programmers and digital set-top terminal suppliers.
-We are fully cooperating with the SEC staff.
+The SEC issued a formal order of investigation dated January 23, 2003, and subsequently served document and testimony subpoenas on Charter and a number of its former employees.
+The investigation and subpoenas generally concerned our prior reports with respect to our determination of the number of customers and various of our accounting policies and practices including our capitalization of certain expenses and dealings with certain vendors, including programmers and digital set-top terminal suppliers.
+On July 27, 2004, the SEC and Charter reached a final agreement to settle the investigation.
+In the Settlement Agreement and Cease and Desist Order, Charter agreed to entry of an administrative order prohibiting any future violations of United States securities laws and requiring certain other remedial internal practices and public disclosures.
+Charter neither admitted nor denied any wrongdoing, and the SEC assessed no fine against Charter.